 Rebuilding Ireland is a €6 billion, multi-annual, broadly based action plan which seeks to increase the overall supply of new homes to 25,000 per annum by 2020; deliver an additional 50,000 social housing units in the period to 2021; and meet the housing needs of an additional 87,000 households through the Housing Assistance Payment (HAP) scheme and the Rental Accommodation Scheme.

-Since 2016 Rebuilding Ireland has already delivered over 21,000 built, bought or long-term leased homes in addition to a further 51,000 flexible housing solutions under HAP and RAS.
-That’s almost 72,000 individuals and families who have had their housing needs met over a 3 year period.”
+Since 2016 Rebuilding Ireland has already delivered over 21,000 built, bought or long-term leased social housing homes in addition to a further 51,000 flexible housing solutions under HAP and RAS.
+That’s almost 72,000 individuals and families who have had their social housing needs met over a 3 year period.”

 – Eoghan Murphy TD.
 Minister for Housing, Planning, Community and Local Government